5 Keys to Prepare for Defense Industry Product Development

 - Enhance supply chain resiliency

-To mitigate potential supply chain risks, implement a secure PLM system that allows suppliers to access the latest product information and collaborate more effectively with your team.
-Also, measures should be put in place to help you quickly identify alternate supply sources and circumvent any quality or lead-time issues that may arise.
+To mitigate potential supply chain risks, implement a secure PLM software system that enables suppliers to access the latest product information and collaborate more effectively with your team.
+Consider adding additional measures to help you quickly identify alternate supply sources and circumvent any quality or lead-time issues that may arise.
+This will provide enhanced supply chain resiliency.

 - Anticipate your customer demands